-These homily notes are provided to help priests and deacons make connections to respect for human life on the Solemnity of the Annunciation (March 25).
-Parts of these reflections on the Annunciation can also be included in the homily the weekend prior to inform the parish community about this upcoming feast day.
+These homily notes are provided to help priests and deacons make connections to respect for all human life on the Solemnity of the Annunciation (March 25).
+Parts of these reflections on the Annunciation can also be included in the homily the weekend prior (March 21-22) to inform the parish community about this upcoming feast day.
 Brief notes are provided to introduce the congregation to the Blessing of a Child in the Womb.

-Other ministry leaders can also use these reflections to highlight Respect Life connections elsewhere, such as in a Bible study, in a small group or a faith formation setting, or as part of another ministry gathering.
+Other ministry leaders can also use these reflections to highlight Respect Life connections elsewhere, such as in a Bible study, in a small group or a faith formation setting, or as part of any other ministry gathering.